jrzaurin/nlp-stuff/README.md

 ## NLP stuff

-As I have time, I will add here stuff related to NLP.
+I add here stuff related to NLP.

 Within each directory there should be a README file to help guiding you through the code.
 So far, this is what I have included: